Constitution and Bylaws

 (2) The treasurer shall collect all dues and fees payable to GCB, and shall pay promptly all duly authorized invoices.

-(3) On or before November 15 of each year, the treasurer shall notify all chapter presidents and members at large that dues for GCB are payable on or before December 15 to renew membership for the following calendar year from January through December.
+(3) On or before October 15 of each year, the treasurer shall notify all chapter presidents and members at large that dues for GCB are payable on or before November 15 to renew membership for the following calendar year from January through December.

 (7) With the approval of the board of directors, the president may appoint assistants to help the treasurer with registration at conventions, current membership information, and any other tasks deemed necessary by the president and/or the board of directors.